PoLaKoSz/FastColoredTextBox/README.md

 FastColoredTextBox
 ==================

-Fast Colored TextBox is text editor component for .NET.
+Fast Colored TextBox is a text editor component for .NET.
 Allows you to create custom text editor with syntax highlighting.
 It works well with small, medium, large and very-very large files.